vedant2737/-A-trail-of-blood/README.md

 # Conclusion

 Bloody Trail is an exciting treasure hunting game built using React and Firebase.
 The game challenges players to find hidden items and progress through four levels to find the treasure.
 The game's features such as the user dashboard, leaderboard, and resumable gameplay make it engaging and enjoyable.
+The game is also responsive and can run on any type of device.